Getting started

 pnpm install

-when you run from source, or to the mounted Docker volume in production.
-Keep
+volume (./data/ from source, or the mounted volume in production).
+Back up

 2. Create a board